apache/usergrid/docs/data-storage/collections.md

 app	            Application UUID or application name collection name	Name of the collection to create.

-If the provided value is not a plural word, API Services will pluralize it.
+If the provided value is not a plural word, Usergrid will pluralize it.
 For example, providing 'item' will create a collection named 'items' but providing 'items' will not create 'itemses'.

 ### Example Request/Response